shenwei356/kmcp/README.md

 ### 1. Accurate metagenomic profiling

-KMCP adopts a novel metagenomic profiling strategy, by splitting reference genomes into 10 chunks and mappings reads to these chunks via fast k-mer matching.
+KMCP adopts a novel metagenomic profiling strategy by splitting reference genomes into 10 or 5 chunks and mappings reads to these chunks via fast k-mer matching, denoted as ***pseudo-mapping***.

-KMCP performs well on both prokaryotic and viral populations, with higher sensitivity and specificity than other k-mer-based tools (check the [benchmark](https://bioinf.shenwei.me/kmcp/benchmark/profiling)).
+Benchmarking results on both simulated and real data indicate that KMCP not only allows for accurate taxonomic profiling of archaea, bacteria, and viral populations from metagenomic shotgun sequence data, but also provides confident pathogen detection in infectious clinical samples of low depth
+(check the [benchmark](https://bioinf.shenwei.me/kmcp/benchmark/profiling)).

 ### 2. Fast sequence search against large scales of genomic datasets